 10. Ragib Ali

 Ragib Ali is from Sylhet and is a pioneer tree planter.
 This millionaire is the chairman of Sylhet Tea Company Ltd in Bangladesh and many other tea states in Chattagram and Sylhet.
 He also founds Leading University in Sylhet.
 Being an educationalist, he used to be the chairman of North South University, and Asia-Pacific University and is now at Leading University.
 He has completed his education in the UK and has links with family who lives in Bradford, UK.
+In the intricate tapestry of Bangladesh’s economy, each billionaire assumes a crucial role that significantly influences the nation’s overall performance.
+This Southeast Asian country stands as a testament to the notion that one’s financial status need not be exorbitant to make meaningful contributions to the Gross Domestic Product (GDP).
+Here, the ethos of economic participation transcends mere wealth, and entrepreneurial dexterity emerges as the driving force behind substantial progress.

 Business: LU, UAP, JRRMC, Tea garden